qiyfoundation/Qiy-Scheme/Functional Specification.md

 A [Qiy Node Request](#qiy-node-request) that can be used to obtain a list of all the [Consents](#consent) of a [Qiy Node](#qiy-node).

 ### Data Description
-A description of data which is both human- and machine-readable.
+A description of data that is both human- and machine-readable.

 ### Data Descriptor
 An [Uri](#uri) which can be used to identify and obtain a [Data Description](#data-description).